Spain's Telefonica bets on price hikes to end six-year slump

 The move's timing is no coincidence, sources also say, as Telefonica wants to take advantage of a dominant market position to bind clients to its offers.

 Meanwhile, analysts see no more than one in five clients switching to existing competitors.
-Teliasonera's Yoigo and Vodafone, which bought cable firm Ono last year, have also announced price hikes while Orange is busy buying Jazztel and unlikely to break ranks.
+Teliasonera's TLSN.ST Yoigo and Vodafone (VOD.L), which bought cable firm Ono last year, have also announced price hikes while Orange (ORAN.PA) is busy buying Jazztel JAZ.MC and unlikely to break ranks.

 The British unit freshly sold, fixing Spain had also become a necessity to hedge the currency, economic and political risks of Latin America, where expected consolidation in Brazil and Mexico may translate into financial pressure in the short-term.